JuliaPhysics/Measurements.jl/docs/examples.rst

     log(9.4 ± 1.3, 58.8 ± 3.7)
     # => 1.8182372640255153 ± 0.11568300475593848

-The type of the arguments provided must be ``Measurement``.
+The type of all the arguments provided must be ``Measurement``.
 If one of the arguments is actually an exact number (so without uncertainty), convert it to ``Measurement`` type: